- 1 Introduction

-Skin prick test is an essential and reliable tool in the field of allergy .
+The skin prick test is an essential and reliable tool in the field of allergy .
 We can confirm the exact cause of your allergic symptoms.
-Only when the exact cause of your allergy is found then the exact treatment can be prescribed.
+Only when the exact cause of your allergy is found can the the exact treatment be prescribed.

-The process involves putting a row of plastic through drops of common allergen extracts after wiping the skin with alcohol with little pressure.
-(Don’t worry, you probably can’t feel it, just a little itchy) The skin will produce wheals (aka:bumps) in response to the allergens.
+The process involves putting a row of plastic through drops of common allergen extracts after wiping the skin with alcohol with a little pressure.
+(Don’t worry, you probably can’t feel it.
+It will just feel a little itchy.)
+The skin will produce wheals (aka: bumps) in response to the allergens.
 After 15-20 mins, the diameter of the skin wheals is measured.
-The larger the wheal the stronger is the allergy.
+The larger the wheal, the stronger the allergy.

 Below is a video of such a procedure.

 OMG, you are going to *prick* my (or my child’s) skin?!